meugenialewis-cell/constellationrelay/replit.md

 ```

 ## Recent Changes
+- 2024-12-19: Integrated persistent memory system
+  - Added memory_system.py inspired by QuixiAI/agi-memory
+  - Conversations are stored in PostgreSQL database
+  - Claude and Grok can recall past discussions
+  - Memory Bank UI to view and manage memories

 - 2024-12-18: Made app publishing-ready
   - API keys now required (no Replit integrations option)
   - Saved conversations stored in session only (not on filesystem)